FAQ

 How long does a session last?
 Do you meet in person or virtually?

-I currently only meet with clients virtually.
+I currently meet with clients virtually with some availability to be seen in person as well.
 I use a secure platform that handles all aspects of the logistics of our work including sending links, reminders, and handling paperwork and billing as well.

 -